courk/openflexure-delta-stage/docs/assembling_the_actuators.md

 ## Cut the ties {pagestep}

-For printing stability, on the [Main body](fromstep){Qty:1} there are two plastic ties in every actuator.
+For printing stability, on the [main body](fromstep){Qty:1} there are two plastic ties in every actuator.
 Cut these out, either using a craft knife or small wire cutters.

 ![](images/assembling_the_actuators/ties.jpg)
 ![](images/assembling_the_actuators/cutter_ties.jpg)